V1ct0rC/Data-Analytics-Chatbot-with-LLMs/README.md

 # Data-Analytics-Chatbot-with-LLMs
 This repository contains implementations for a data analytics chatbot with LLMs.
 The chatbot is able to interpret queries made in natural language to a dataset, translate them into appropriate operations on a cloud-based database, and return meaningful insights from a given dataset.

+> You may notice that some commits were made after I turned in the assignment (07/06/2025).
+However, since the submission deadline was 09/06/2025 (23:59), I took the liberty of continuing to improve the project.

 ![Landing Page](frontend/assets/landing_page_print.png)

 ![Chat Session](frontend/assets/chat_session_print.png)